tteguayco/PowerShell-Analyzers/Readme.md

 #### GitHub Actions

-If you are using our `build-dotnet` action or build-related reusable workflows from [Lombiq GitHub Actions](https://github.com/Lombiq/GitHub-Actions), PowerShell linting is already included: Just set the value of the `powershell-analyzer-path` to the path of the _Invoke-Analyzer.ps1_ file relative to your repository root.
-In case it's _./tools/Lombiq.Analyzers.PowerShell/Invoke-Analyzer.ps1_ you don't need additional configuration.

-Otherwise there are 3 ways to execute PowerShell static code analysis in GitHub Actions:
+There are a few different ways to execute PowerShell static code analysis using GitHub Actions:

 ##### PowerShell Analyzers is a submodule of your repository